 By integrating Google Analytics data - such as Channel and Landing Page- into Pipedrive, you can create reports that show you which marketing channels & campaigns are driving your leads, customers, and revenue and ultimately make better decisions about how to allocate your resources to grow.

 In this article, you are going to learn how to use Attributer to integrate Google Analytics data into Pipedrive.

 What is Attributer?

-Attributer is a bit of code that you can install on your website to help you capture Google Analytics-style data on your visitors.
+Attributer is a bit of code that you can install on your website to help you capture Google Analytics-style data on your leads.

-When a visitor arrives at your website, Attributer looks at a bunch of technical information about the visitor (such as referrer, UTM parameters, device, etc.) to determine how this visitor got to your website.
+When a visitor arrives at your website, Attributer looks at a bunch of technical information about the visitor (the same things Google Analytics looks at) to determine how this visitor got to your website.

 Attributer then uses this information to categorise each website visitor into a series of Channels like Organic Search, Paid Search, Paid Social, etc. (the same channels Google Analytics uses).
 Attributer then stores this information in the cookie of your visitor's browser.